thegalactic/java-lattices-bin/README.md

 The options `-d`, `-g` and `-f` can only be used in conjunction with the option `-b`.

-The option `-t` can only be used in conjunction with the option `-r`
+The option `-t` can only be used in conjunction with the option `-c`

 You can use the dataset from http://www.upriss.org.uk/fca/examples.html.
 Special thanks to Uta Priss.